quantumquantara-arch/aureon/evercycle-codex/evercycle_schema.md

 # Evercycle Codex — Core Data Schema
-A unified schema for representing temporal state across Aureon, NexLevelAI, and the Quantara ecosystem.
+A unified schema for representing temporal state across Aureon's ecosystem.

 This file defines the machine-readable variables, enums, ranges, and data structures required for:
 - temporal reasoning